-11.55% of all Regular

-- e.
-Regular Hours Paid as used in this Recommendation include all hours paid except overtime, standby time, and full-time out-service training. - f.
-Supervisors shall be credited with a year of service for each 26 pay periods completed in an active pay status, provided they were paid a minimum of one hour in each pay period. - Section 2.
+Over 25 Years:Annual Leave will beEarned at the rate of11.55% of all RegularHours Paid c.
+Regular Hours Paid as used in this Recommendation include all hours paid except overtime, standby time, and full-time out-service training.

+d.
+Supervisors shall be credited with a year of service for each 26 pay periods completed in an active pay status, provided they were paid a minimum of one hour in each pay period.

+Section 2.
 Vacation pay shall be the Supervisor's regular straight time rate of pay in effect for the Supervisor's regular classification.